tufts-ml/covid19-forecasting/README.md

 ## Data collection

-To be **portable** to health systems around the world, we assume access only to aggregated daily counts of hospital-admissions data.
-So a country or state may collect either regional or wholistic datasets, our population model will just use the daily sums of those numbers.
+To have our model **transferable** to health systems around the world, we assume access only to aggregated daily counts of hospital-admissions data.
+So a country or state may collect regional datasets, our population model will just use the counts from daily sums-across-regions.

 In the ![Data folder](/data), We provide the datasets we used in our experiments, which our code automatically collects and formats from these data sources:
-* [Health and Human Services (HHS)](https://healthdata.gov/api/views/g62h-syeh/rows.csv?accessType=DOWNLOAD) - provides us with ground-truth hospital-admissions numbers
+* [Health and Human Services (HHS)](https://healthdata.gov/api/views/g62h-syeh/rows.csv?accessType=DOWNLOAD) - provides us with ground-truth hospital-admissions (H)
 * [CovidEstim.org](https://covidestim.s3.us-east-2.amazonaws.com/latest/state/estimates.csv) - provides us with:
   * reproductive constant (Rt)
   * Initialization values for Infected (I)